softwareplus0/WriteReadContactsAndroid/README.md

 # WriteReadContactsAndroid

-This project is an android application that reads and writes new and existing contacts.
+This project is an created from scratch android application in Kotlin that reads and writes new and existing contacts.
 It displays the information of each contact using custom ListView objects.